Home Security Tips Security Cameras Security Systems

 Adding two-factor authentication makes it difficult for intruders to gain system access.
 This provides an extra step to confirm the user’s identity with more than a password.

-The second part of this could be adding a unique passcode delivered to your mobile device.
-It could also include a secret security question, such as: What street did you grow up on?
+The second element could be adding a unique passcode delivered to your mobile device.

 Anti-Jamming Devices

 Many hackers use signal-blocking devices called jammers to lessen wireless radio frequency signals.
 These can keep intruders out.
-However, many hackers are using them transversely to remotely disarm a wireless security system.
+However, many hackers use them transversely to remotely disarm a wireless security system.

 Anti-jamming devices alert about signal blockages and failures, or system compromises.